getsolus/help-center-docs/docs/user/quick-start/installation/index.md

 5. You may be prompted for your macOS user password.
 6. Once Etcher has finished it is safe to remove the USB drive.

-You may see a message stating “The disk you inserted was not readable by this computer.” once Etcher finishes, this can be ignored.
+You may see a message stating “The disk you inserted was not readable by this computer.” once Etcher finishes.
+This can be ignored.

 ![macOS Etcher](mac-etcher.jpg)